AmjadHossainRahat/JHipster/README.md

 ## User
 	- can login/logout
-	- brouwse job categories
+	- can brouwse job categories
-	- browse jobs under selected category
+	- can browse jobs under selected category
 	- can apply for a job would be great!